basicswap/basicswap-docs/docs/user-guides/install.md

     5. Determine whether you want to use fast synchronization for the Bitcoin blockchain by including the `--usebtcfastsync` parameter.
 Fast sync uses checkpoints to reduce initial setup time significantly.

+    6. Append `--client-auth-password=<YOUR_PASSWORD>` to the below command to optionally enable client authentication to protect your web UI and API port access from unauthorized access.

-    6. Execute the following command to configure your BasicSwap, adjusting it according to your preferences as described above.
+    7. Execute the following command to configure your BasicSwap, adjusting it according to your preferences as described above.

     ```bash title="Terminal"
     docker run --rm -t --name swap_prepare -v $COINDATA_PATH:/coindata i_swapclient basicswap-prepare --datadir=/coindata --withcoins=monero,bitcoin --htmlhost="0.0.0.0" --wshost="0.0.0.0" --xmrrestoreheight=$CURRENT_XMR_HEIGHT --usebtcfastsync
     ```

-    7. Note down and store the mnemonic provided by the above command in a safe place.
+    8. Note down and store the mnemonic provided by the above command in a safe place.
 It serves as your backup key and is valid for all enabled coins.

-    8. Note down the result of the following command, it will speed up the process of recovering your Monero if needed.
+    9. Note down the result of the following command, it will speed up the process of recovering your Monero if needed.

     ```bash title="Terminal"
     echo $CURRENT_XMR_HEIGHT
     ```

-    9. **(Optional)** Adjust your timezone by specifying the appropriate `TZ` value in your `.env` file, located within the BasicSwap Docker directory.
+    10. **(Optional)** Adjust your timezone by specifying the appropriate `TZ` value in your `.env` file, located within the BasicSwap Docker directory.
 Use the `timedatectl list-timezones` command to view valid timezone options.

     ```bash title="Terminal"
     nano .env